3 Plays For Financial Services As AI Changes Everything

 The winners and losers of the future in financial services

 Tomorrow’s champions will likely look vastly different from today’s.
-But one thing is clear: The era of inside-out, product-oriented architectures is over.
+But one thing is clear: The era of inside-out, product-oriented architectures is no longer suited to the world that has shown up, as AI changes everything.